sarthak12005/sarthak12005/README.md

 Hi, I'm **Sarthak Joshi** — a Full Stack Developer who loves creating powerful, efficient,visually polished digital experiences.
 I work across the entire stack, from building responsive UIs to architecting secure and scalable backend systems

-What drives me is continuous learning, clean engineering practices, and building solutions that actually make an impact.

 ### What I’m currently focusing on:
 - MERN Stack & Next.js